+5

+Subclass of:

+E7 Activity

+Scope note:

-E85 Joining Subclass of: E7 Activity Scope note: This class comprises the activities that result in an instance of E39 Actor becoming a member of an instance of E74 Group.
+This class comprises the activities that result in an instance of E39 Actor becoming a member of an instance of E74 Group.
 This class does not imply initiative by either party.
 It may be the initiative of a third party.

 Typical scenarios include becoming a member of a social organisation, becoming employee of a company, marriage, the adoption of a child by a family and the inauguration of somebody into an official position.

+Examples:

+the election of Sir Isaac Newton as Member of Parliament for the University of Cambridge to the Convention Parliament of 1689 (Gleick, 2003)

+the inauguration of Mikhail Sergeyevich Gorbachev as leader of the Union of Soviet Socialist Republics (USSR) in 1985 (Butson, 1986)

+• the implementation of the membership treaty between EU and Denmark, 1st January 1993

+In first-order lo ogic:

+$E85(x) \Rightarrow E7(x)$

+Properties:

+P143 joined (was joined by): E39 Actor P144 joined with (gained member by) E74 Group (P144.1 kind of member: E55 Type)

+E86 Leaving

+Subclass of:

+E7 Activity

+Scope note:

-Examples: Ĩ the election of Sir Isaac Newton as Member of Parliament for the University of Cambridge to the Convention Parliament of 1689 (Gleick,2003) the inauguration of Mikhail Sergeyevich Gorbachev as leader of the Union of Soviet Socialist Republics (USSR) in 1985 (Butson, 1986) • the implementation of the membership treaty between EU and Denmark, 1st January 1993 In First Order Lo gic: E85(x) \Rightarrow E7(x) Properties: P143 joined (was joined by): E39 Actor P144 joined with (gained member by) E74 Group (P144.1 kind of member: E55 Type) E86 Leaving Subclass of: 50001855 01.
-E7 Activity Scope note: This class comprises the activities that result in an instance of E39 Actor to be disassociated from an instance of E74 Group.
+This class comprises the activities that result in an instance of E39 Actor to be disassociated from an instance of E74 Group.
 This class does not imply initiative by either party.
 It may be the initiative of a third party.

 Typical scenarios include the termination of membership in a social organisation, ending the employment at a company, divorce, and the end of tenure of somebody in an official position.

+Examples:

-Examples: the end of Sir Isaac Newton's duty as Member of Parliament for the University of Cambridge to the Convention Parliament in 1702 (Gleick, 2003) George Washington's leaving office in 1797 (Jones, 1979) the implementation of the treaty regulating the termination of Greenland's membership in EU between EU, Denmark and Greenland February 1.
-1985 In First Order Lo gic: $E86(x) \Rightarrow E7(x)$ Properties: P145 separated (left by) E39 Actor
+the end of Sir Isaac Newton's duty as Member of Parliament for the University of Cambridge to the Convention Parliament in 1702 (Gleick, 2003) George Washington's leaving office in 1797 (Jones, 1979)

+George washington's reaving once in 1797 (Jones, 1979) the implementation of the treaty regulating the termination of Greenland's membership in EU between EU, Denmark and Greenland February 1st 1985

+In first-order lo ogic:

+$E86(x) \Rightarrow E7(x)$

+Properties:

+-r P145 separated (left by) E39 Actor

 P146 separated from (lost member by) E74 Group